 Since ESG practices, regulations, data etc. are changing so rapidly, we put strong emphasis on continuously advancing our practices, and we hold our sub-advisors to the same standard.
-We’re all on a journey with regard to ESG; the tricky part is that I’m not sure we’re all taking the same route, or are heading to the exact same destination.
+We’re all on a journey with regard to ESG; the tricky part is that we’re not all taking the same route.
 Our open architecture model provides lots of insight in this regard.
 It allows us to observe evolving practices across sub-advisors, geographies and asset classes, and engage where we see opportunities for improvements.

 A: Yes, we do.
 Among the core pillars of our investment process, is to have a well-defined ESG philosophy and governance framework, which recognizes the potential impact that ESG factors can have on individual securities and overall portfolio outcomes.